jeroenvermeulen/JeVe_EasyOTA/README.md

 **WARNING:** Make sure you select the right board in the Arduino IDE because there is less checking when you upload using OTA.

 After you put the code in your Arduino, after a few minutes you should see the OTA port in the Arduino IDE under the menu _Tools > Port_.

+If somehow the wifi connection fails, the Arduino will become an access point with the configured hostname as SSID.
+In the examples the default hostname is `ota-flash-demo`.

 ![Arduino IDE Menu > Port](docs/menu_ota_port.png)